SigmaDock: Untwisting Molecular Docking With Fragment-Based SE(3) Diffusion: Method

 \subsection{Training and Inference}

 We outline our training setup for \modelname in Appendix \ref{app:training_details}.
-In particular, we discuss how we preprocess our data for fragmentation and training, as well as computational tricks for increasing training throughput.
+In particular, we discuss how we preprocess our data for fragmentation and training, as well as computational tricks for increasing training throughput. \reb{We detail the definition of the binding pocket in Appendix \ref{app:data-preprocessing}.
+Briefly, the pocket includes all residues with any atom within a stochastic cutoff $d_\text{r}$ of any ligand atom.
+Formally, $d_\text{r}:=d_0 + \mathcal{N}(0,\sigma_{r})$, where $d_0$ and $\sigma_{r}$ default to 5\AA~and 1\AA~respectively during training}.
 Our sampling procedure is outlined in Appendix \ref{app:inference}, where we discuss the fact that, due to the reliability of \modelname in generating chemically plausible samples, \modelname \emph{does not} require the use of a separately trained confidence model to filter out poor generations.
 Instead, we propose using the simple and cheap heuristic of evaluating both the (pseudo) binding energy of the generated protein-ligand system, as well as a set of physicochemical checks (such as, bond angles, bond lengths, internal energy) to rank our $N_\text{seeds}$ samples for evaluation.